Home » Dinner » 15 Minute Garlic Fried Noodles

 All rice noodles are not the same!
 And your local grocery store may only carry one brand/size so be sure to check what it is because it will affect your cooking time.
 We always love to go to our local Asian market to get our rice stick noodles and for this recipe, we prefer to use a thin one, size 1, or Small (S).
 The wider they are, the longer they will take to cook.

-We love to use these noodles.
+We love to use these noodles for this 15 Minute Garlic Fried Noodles.

 Rice noodles are not like pasta noodles – you don’t boil them and they cook quickly so the hardest part of this recipe is just making sure that you don’t overcook your noodles.